taskscape/RESTAPIGateway/readme.md

         "update": [], // Default: No update access.
         "delete": [] // Default: No delete access.
       }
-      // Every explicitly specified table will NOT use the default permissions }
+      // Every explicitly specified table will use both the default and specified permissions }
   }
 }